-Visit Tuolumne County operates two year-round Visitors Centers, and one seasonal, with friendly, knowledgeable staff who can help you plan your visit:
+Visit Tuolumne County operates one year-round Visitors Center and one seasonal, with friendly, knowledgeable staff who can help you plan your visit:

 Area information is also available at the Chinese Camp Store and Tavern at 13750 CA-120, Chinese Camp, CA

 Or, call us at (800) 446-1333 for help planning your trip and to get your FREE Tuolumne County Inspiration Travel Guide.